Air Pollution Effects on Health

 Poor air quality has negative implications for human health.

 - Exposure to fine particulate matter of less than 2.5 µm in width (PM2.5) is linked to heart attacks and irregular heartbeats, asthma, decreased lung function, and increased irritability of airways which can lead to coughing and difficulty breathing (EPA).
+[Video on PM2.5 and its health effects.]

 - Exposure to surface-level ozone (O3) has similar impacts on public health as PM2.5, causing shortness of breath, coughing, airway inflammation, aggravation of existing lung diseases, such as asthma and chronic bronchitis, and chronic obstructive pulmonary disease (EPA).